 Joseph Smith Rubukes Vile Guards in Richmond Jail

-Parley P. Pratt writes of how Joseph quieted a group of guards that were bragging about violating church members.
+Parley Pratt writes of how a chained Joseph Smith rebuked and quieted a group of armed jail guards who were bragging about killing and raping Mormons.

 "In one of those tedious nights [in Richmond Jail] we had lain as if in sleep till the hour of midnight had passed, and our ears and hearts had been pained, while we had listened for hours to the obscene jests, the horrid oaths, the dreadful blasphemies and filthy language of our guards, Colonel Price at their head, as they recounted to each other their deeds of rape, murder, robbery, etc., which they had committed among the "Mormons" while at Far West, [Missouri], and its vicinity.
 They even boasted of defiling by force, wives, daughters, and virgins, and of shooting or dashing out the brains of men, women, and children.

 "I had listened till I became so disgusted, shocked, horrified, and so filled with the spirit of indignant justice that I could scarcely refrain from rising upon my feet and rebuking the guards; but had said nothing to Joseph, or anyone else, although I lay next to him and knew he was awake.
 On a sudden he arose to his feet, and spoke in a voice of thunder, or as the roaring lion, uttering as near as I can recollect, the following words:

 'SILENCE, ye fiends of the infernal pit.
 In the name of Jesus Christ I rebuke you, and command you to be still.
 I will not live another minute and hear such language.
 Cease such talk, or you or I die THIS INSTANT.'